What’s Carrying Angle of Elbow? Its Anatomy

 Decreased< 5 degreeCubitus Varus/ Sunstock Deformity

-Carrying angle is a normal phenomenon in our elbow; it has a significant role when lifting heavy weights with our hands.
-It gives leverage and helps it initiate elbow flexion while holding the heavy object in our hand.
-It also helps to clear the hip when we are walking or running.
-So, what causes the formation of a carrying angle in the elbow?
+The carrying angle is a normal phenomenon in the elbow.
+It plays a significant role when lifting heavy weights with our hands.
+It gives leverage and helps initiate elbow flexion while holding the heavy object in our hand.
+It also helps clear the hip when we are walking or running.

 As you can see in the table, the normal carry angle of the elbow ranges between 5 to 15 angles.
 However, the carrying angle is always greater in females than in males.
-It may be due to hormonal influences or increased joint laxity in females.
-The increased growth of the medial lip on the trochlea compared to the lateral lip in females, along with the increased vagal tilt of distal humeral articulation with the longitudinal axis of the humerus, also contributes to the increased carrying angle1.

-Fracture around the elbow joint affects the normal carrying angle, leading to elbow varus and valgus deformity.
+3. Old fracture around the elbow: Fracture around the elbow joint affects the normal carrying angle, leading to elbow varus and valgus deformity.
 If the angle increases after fracture, we call it valgus elbow deformity.
 In another situation, if the normal carrying angle of the elbow reduces from a 5-degree angle, then it is termed elbow varus deformity.
 Varus elbow is also termed a gunstock deformity elbow as it resembles a gun.

 (A, B) A 21-year-old male with cubitus varus deformity on his left elbow (humerus-elbow-wrist angle [HEWA]: varus 6.0°).
 (C, D) Four years after supracondylar dome osteotomy, HEWA is corrected to valgus 7.4° without any complications.